20161105421/LA-HCN/Readme.md

 ***
 ## Data Preparation

-The experimental datasets used in paper are available at https://drive.google.com/file/d/1g3Ln0fzCIqUO7A1GTZpKntXSUaiJdqgZ/view?usp=sharing
+The experimental datasets used in paper are available at...
 ### Data Format

 The data format used in this implementation refers to the [HARNN](https://github.com/RandolphVI/Hierarchical-Multi-Label-Text-Classification) project: